rafferrari/rafferrari.github.io/_pages/poetry.md

 [Alan Turing]: turing.md
 [(If you were an amnesiac) a list of the truths I would tell you]: amnesiac.md
 [Ghazal for Longing]: ghazal.md
-[The Essence of Utopia]" utopia.md
+[The Essence of Utopia]: utopia.md
 [Snowfall]: snowfall.md
 [Infinitely Temporary]: infinitely.md
 [Orange Skins]: orangeskins.md